Audits & techical due diligence for startups and investors

 Software engineering

-Our approach to due diligence
+Our approach to technical due diligence and what we cover

-1. The Baseline Interview
+The Baseline Interview

 We start with a baseline interview, a 2-hour call with the CTO (or other senior leadership).
 During this time, we cover a lot of ground.
 Our goal is to know about the key players in the town and the main areas to focus on during our remaining interviews.
 We prepare for this interview by getting access to an org-chart and deciding on 3 to 5 key questions (from you or an investment team).
 We also schedule placeholder interviews.

-2. Strategic preparation
+Strategic preparation

 After the baseline interview, we know who we want to talk to and the important systems to review.
 We invite other team members to the pre-scheduled calls and ask for access to codebases, ticketing systems, and documentation tools.

-3. Interviews and code review
+Interviews and code review

 Behind the scenes, our team dives deep, checking for best practices across the various systems.
 During interviews, we zoom in on specific details in an effort to understand how a team thinks about their work.

-4. The report
+The report

 After a week or so, it's time to write the report.
 We document our observations and concerns, then share a draft with the company.
-We refine the finished version and share it with the recipients.
+We refine the finished version and share it with the recipients

-5. The debrief
+The debrief

 We debrief the report after people have had a chance to read it.
 Then we answer questions.
 We even join board meetings if necessary.
 From the first interview, it takes 10 business days to complete the audit.